 To protect your solar energy system, you may have to increase your property coverage.
 That can mean higher premiums, which can increase your budget if you aren’t prepared.

-The Advantages of a Solar Lease
+The Advantages of Solar Leasing

 No Upfront Cost